Bouches-du-Rhône Police Prefecture

 The Bouches-du-Rhône Police Prefecture (Préfecture de police des Bouches-du-Rhône), headed by the Bouches-du-Rhône Police Prefect (Préfet de police des Bouches-du-Rhône), is a Prefecture of Police part of the National Police, which is a police force in the department of Bouches-du-Rhône.
 It was created on 16 October 2012.

 History

 A delegated prefect for police was instituted in Bouches-du-Rhône in 1972 at the same time as in other French departments.
-In 1989, the office was re-named Deputy Prefect for Security, then in 1993, Deputy Prefect for Security and Defence.
+In 1989, the office was renamed Deputy Prefect for Security, then in 1993, Deputy Prefect for Security and Defence.
 Although commonly referred to as "the police prefect", these prefects actually assisted the prefect of the larger security and defence zones, ex officio the regional prefect of the zone's headquarters, in leading and coordinating the action of the police services in the department.

 Following numerous cases involving drug traffickers in the Marseille urban area, the Government of France announced the creation of a full-service police prefect for Bouches-du-Rhône on 8 September 2012.
 A decree to this effect, which was presented to the Council of Ministers on 10 October 2012, was adopted on 15 October 2012.